 How to Choose Your Leader and TippetPublished on 02/22/2023 · 10 min readFly Fishing Expert Robert Levin answers one of the most perplexing questions new fly fishermen face: how do you know which leader and tippet is right for you?

-One of the more mysterious aspects of fly-fishing to confront new anglers are the leaders and tippets.
-There is seemingly an endless choice of these items being offered, and in different materials no less!
+One of the more mysterious aspects of fly fishing to confront new fly anglers are the leaders and tippets.
+There is a seemingly endless choice of these items being offered, and in different materials, no less!
 How is one to know what is the correct one to use?

-This perplexing riddle challenges each of us when we first get started, and for some remains a mystery long after.
-Let’s take a detailed look here in this article on how to go about making this decision in an informed, logical way.
+This perplexing riddle challenges each of us when we first get started and, for some, remains a mystery long after.
+Let’s take a detailed look here in this article to cut through the confusion and make this decision in an informed, logical way.

 The Job of the Leader